-The driving shaft of the gear box is in two sections, la and 1b, and is connected to the Motor by means of Sprocket Chain or other suitable method.
+The driving shaft of the gear box is in two sections, la and lb, and is connected to the Motor by means of Sprocket Chain or other suitable method.
 The countershaft 3 is connected in any convenient manner to the mechanism that is required to be set in motion.
 The 3" Rod 1a carries a Bush Wheel 4, which is coupled by two pieces of cord to a second Bush Wheel 5.
-The latter is free to ride up or down the shaft 1a.
+The latter is free to ride up or down the shaft la.

-Two $1\frac{1}{2}$ " Double Angle Strips secure the Bush Wheel 5 to a 57-teeth Gear 7 mounted on the end of the 3" Rod 1b.
+Two 11 Double Angle Strips secure the Bush Wheel 5 to a 57-teeth Gear 7 mounted on the end of the 3" Rod 1b.
 This Rod carries a 1" Gear 8 and a Compression Spring 9.
-The Spring tends to maintain the cords 6 outstretched as shown in the illustration, and in this position the Gear 7 is in engagement with a $\frac{1}{2}$ " Pinion 11 on the countershaft 3.
+The Spring tends to maintain the cords 6 outstretched as shown in the illustration, and in this position the Gear 7 is in engagement with a 1" Pinion 11 on the countershaft 3.
 This gives a speed ratio of 3:1.

-The Gear 7 will continue to drive the Rod 3 considerably faster than the driving shaft so long as the load or resistance on that Rod remains light, but if the load is increased suddenly, the shaft 1a and Bush Wheel 4 commence to revolve faster than the Bush Wheel 5 But when this takes place the cords 6 are twisted slightly, with the result that the wheel 5, sliding on the Rod 1a, is drawn nearer to the wheel 4.
+The Gear 7 will continue to drive the Rod 3 considerably faster than the driving shaft so long as the load or resistance on that Rod remains light, but if the load is increased suddenly, the shaft 1a and Bush Wheel 4 commence to revolve faster than the Bush Wheel 5.
+But when this takes place the cords 6 are twisted slightly, with the result that the wheel 5, sliding on the Rod 1a, is drawn nearer to the wheel 4.
 This movement throws the Gear 7 out of engagement with the Pinion 11 and causes the Gear 8 to mesh with a similar Gear 10 on the countershaft 3, thus producing a low speed gear having a 1:1 ratio.
 To bring this about, however, the Spring 9 must be compressed; therefore the two 1" Gears will remain in engagement only while the load on the shaft 3 is greater than the pressure of the Spring.

-Immediately the load drops below a certain amount, the Spring re-asserts its influence over the cords 6 and the gear is returned to its normal or "top" speed position.
+Immediately the load drops below a certain amount, the Spring re-asserts its influence